openflighthpc/flight-deploy/README.md

 A brief usage guide is given here.
 See the `help` command for more in depth details and information specific to each command.

 Display the available cluster types with `avail`.
-You should have already picked a cluster type at the [Configuration](#configuration) stage.
+A brief description of the purpose of each type is given along with its name.

 Display the available node profiles with `profiles`.
 These are what will be specified when setting up nodes.
 You can specify a type for which to list the profiles with `profiles TYPE`; if you don't specify, the type that was set in `configure` is used.